AMCalejandro/longgwas_workshop/index.md

   - **.yml** file: We use this file to modify the longgwas arguments so that we can run longgwas based on our needs.

-## 2.3 Dockerfile and docker image hosted the Hub
+## 2.3 Dockerfile and docker image hosted in the Hub

 There is a Dockerfile that contains all software, dependencies and versions longgwas uses to run the main workflow.
 However, it is no longer needed to build the docker image yourself.
 We are currently hosting the longgwas docker container on the Hub, which means that as long as you have docker installed, when you run longgwas, the tool will automatically pull the image from the Hub